Analysis | Best picks and biggest question marks of the first round of the NFL draft

-Let’s take a look at the best picks and most questionable picks of Round 1:
+Let’s take a look at the best picks and most questionable selections of Round 1:

 Best picks